ansys/pymapdl/doc/source/getting_started/docker.rst

 of MAPDL.

-You can provide additional command line parameters to MAPDL by simply appending to the docker command.
+You can provide additional command line parameters to MAPDL by simply appending to the Docker command.
 For example, you can increase the number of processors (up to the number available on the host machine) with the `-np` switch.

 Once you have launched MAPDL you should see: